awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q12\.
 Can I get help from my AWS representative or Premium Support?<a name="pr-q12"></a>

-If you're already working with an AWS account representative, we'll automatically contact him or her when your account is placed under review\.
+If you're already working with an AWS account representative, we'll automatically contact them when your account is placed under review\.
 Your account representative may be able to provide additional information to help you better understand the issue\.
 If you use Premium Support, you should also contact that team for additional help\.

 ## Sending pause FAQ<a name="e-faq-sp"></a>